 Railroad and train accidents occur more frequently than you might imagine, particularly when you factor in the many ways such an accident can occur.
 Although major derailments and collisions tend to grab headlines, plenty of serious injuries occur every year at railroad crossings, on platforms, and within subway and metro vehicles.
 Many of these injuries can be lasting and painful, especially if they involve a traumatic brain injury or any kind of spinal impact.
 Litigating cases such as these requires considerable expertise and commitment, which is why only a handful of personal injury attorneys in Phoenix can boast successful railroad liability records in Arizona.

 We at The Husband & Wife Law Team, have the experience you need to get the compensation you deserve.
-We have worked with train accident victims and understand how complicated these cases can become.
+We have worked with train accident victims and understand how complicated these cases can be.
 However, we are prepared to go to bat for you and demand that those liable for your injuries offer proper compensation.
 To set up your free consultation, call our firm at (602) 457-6222 today.

 There are several major railroad companies in Arizona.
 Some are privately owned, while others are operated by the state or federal government.
 Whoever is in charge of these trains, whether it be the government or a private company, must adhere to strict regulations.
 Some of the railroad companies you can find in Arizona include: